 In This Article

-In general, pine evokes the smell of holidays for many.
-The main species used in perfumery are those of Tyrolean pine, Siberian pine, maritime pine or Scots pine.
-To do this, the perfumers distil the twigs or needles with water vapor.
-This allows them to obtain a particularly fragrant essence.
-However, it happens more rarely that the scent of pine is extracted with volatile solvents.
-In reality, this production technique is more used to obtain concretes or absolutes.
+The aroma of pine often evokes memories of holidays for many.
+Key species used in perfumery include Tyrolean pine, Siberian pine, maritime pine, and Scots pine.
+To capture their fragrance, perfumers distill the twigs or needles with water vapor, obtaining a highly aromatic essence.
+Occasionally, pine scent is extracted using volatile solvents, typically used to produce concretes or absolutes.

-In general, pine is more often associated with a human scent.
-As such, it is present in Mustache by Rochas, Saharienne by Yves Saint-Laurent or Brit For Men Winter 2010 by Burberry.
-Likewise, some mixed fragrances contain it, such as Nuit Etoilée by Annick Goutal.
+Pine is frequently associated with masculine scents, appearing in fragrances such as Mustache by Rochas, Saharienne by Yves Saint-Laurent, and Brit For Men Winter 2010 by Burberry.
+It can also be found in unisex fragrances like Nuit Etoilée by Annick Goutal.